Amqx/musicpp/README.md

 - Imgur API Credentials ([optional](https://api.imgur.com/oauth2/addclient))
 - Last.fm API credentials ([options](https://www.last.fm/api/account/create))

-## Configuring the rich presence
+## Configuration

-To modify the presence, do note that you will need to recompile the code.
-Please read the following section on how to compile before continuing.
+To modify any part of this you will have to recompile it from source.
+Please read the following section on building from source for help with that.

+### Discord Rich Presence

+You can change the style of the rich presence that is shown on Discord.
+Do note that buttons cannot be viewed from the rich presence user's perspective, and require an alt account to view.

 The code that updates the rich presence can be found [here](src/discordrp.cpp), in the`void discordrp::update()` method.
-The available metadata has been listed below, and are already extracted for you.
+The available metadata has been listed below, and has already been extracted for you.
 You can use Discord's guide [here](https://discord.com/developers/docs/social-sdk/classdiscordpp_1_1Activity.html) for more details.